 This has been on my to-do list since my husband and I went to a fundraiser back in May.
 They had the best chicken cordon bleu ever.
 I knew I could make the same flavors into a killer casserole.

-This was a hit with my family.
-I wasn’t sure if the kids would like the swiss cheese (honestly, I’m not a huge swiss cheese fan) but it worked so well with this flavor combination there were no complaints.
+My casserole version was a hit with my family.
+I wasn't sure if the kids would like the swiss cheese (honestly, I'm not a huge swiss cheese fan) but it worked so well with this flavor combination there were no complaints.

 Here is a little history on this iconic dish (thank you, Wikipedia):